Lofree Hyzen on Kickstarter: World's First Mechanical Magnetic Keyboard

 The Mechanical Leaf Component: What It Adds to the Nexus Switch

 The Nexus switch adds traditional metal leaves to the TMR architecture.
 These leaves are the physical elements responsible for the tactile bump and audible click in conventional mechanical switches.
-Lofree's claim is that the Nexus delivers both sensations simultaneously: the magnetic sensor handles the precision input detection, while the metal leaves produce the mechanical feel.
+Lofree and Kailh developed the Nexus with a POM stem and a carefully tuned spring curve, delivering a keystroke that is described as firm, layered, and acoustically cleaner than standard magnetic keyboards.
 The switch is hot-swappable, and the PCB supports both Nexus switches and standard mechanical switches, meaning users are not locked into Lofree's proprietary switch ecosystem.

 Lofree Hyzen Key Features: Connectivity, Design and Software